apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   use settings values like: `500mb` or `1g` just plain byte count like `1024000`.
 Once the quota is Exceeded, the producers will block until the usage decreases.
 Defaults to no limit.

+* `quota_messages` : The maximum number of messages queue is allowed to grow to.
+If not set then there is no limit.
+Defaults to no limit.

 * `auto_delete_after`: If not set to `0` then the queue will automatically delete once there have been no consumers, producers or messages on it